NETWAYS/fundamentals4puppet-training/sections/basics/03_installation.md

 * Inspect what version is installed on your master

 * Install puppet-agent using yum
-* Extend your path variable to include the puppet command
+* Extend the secure path variable to include the puppet command

 Path: /opt/puppetlabs/bin/